EC3 2.0: Modernizing Open Infrastructure for Embodied Carbon

 EC3 2.0 is that evolution.

-Rather than competing feature-for-feature with commercial tools, EC3 2.0 strengthens Building Transparency’s role as the neutral, nonprofit backbone upon which governments, enterprises, researchers, and software platforms depend.
+Rather than competing feature-for-feature with commercial tools, EC3 2.0 strengthens Building Transparency’s role as the neutral, nonprofit backbone supporting governments, enterprises, researchers, and software platforms.
 Decarbonizing the built environment requires shared infrastructure — not competing methods and fragmented databases.

 🏗️ Cloud-Agnostic Architecture